 March 2019 – Laboratory Supplier Communication Day

-This event was an important part of the EPS partner engagement process and will contribute to the development of the Category Management Strategy for Laboratory and Research.
+As a Central Purchasing Body, EPS is committed to providing procurement services to its stakeholders in a compliant and professional manner under the directives and guidance governing public sector procurement.
+The Lab Supplier Communication Day event was an important part of the EPS partner engagement process and will contribute to the development of the Category Management Strategy for Laboratory and Research.

 May 2019 – EPS Corporate services organised the Higher Education Summit in partnership with the HEA.
 It emphasised the importance of planning for the future to ensure better outcomes through the delivery of value for money savings as well as consideration of social and environmental factors to help promote sustainability.